nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 }
 ```

 Every value in Firebase has a key that is attached to it.
 We can use this key in order to grab any value we desire.
-You can assign your own keys, or have firebase generate these keys for you depending on what methods you choose.
+You can assign your own keys, or have Firebase generate these keys for you depending on what methods you choose.

 ## Adding data to our Firebase database
 Right now, our database is empty.
 Let's put some stuff in it.